Skip to main content

 b) The maximum award given to non-profit developers is 30% of the development cost (loan) or 15% for a grant; and

-WHEREAS, the Housing Trust Fund Advisory Board was to prioritize projects that maximize:
+WHEREAS, the Housing Trust Fund (HTF) Advisory Board was to prioritize projects that maximize:

 a) Total number of months of affordability, with longer periods of guaranteed affordability given higher priority;